PharmGKB/PharmCAT/docs/Disclaimers.md

    drug-drug interactions and clinical factors to consider, please see individual CPIC guidelines ([cpicpgx.org](https://cpicpgx.org)).
-    1. "CPIC guidelines reflect expert consensus based on clinical evidence and peer-reviewed literature available at the time they are written and are intended only to assist clinicians in decision making and to identify questions for further research.
+    1. "CPIC guidelines reflect expert consensus based on clinical evidence and peer-reviewed literature available at the time they are written and are intended only to assist clinicians in decision-making and to identify questions for further research.
 New evidence may have emerged since the time a guideline was submitted for publication.
        Guidelines are limited in scope and are not applicable to interventions or diseases not specifically identified.
        Guidelines do not account for all individual variations among patients and cannot be considered inclusive of all